-To MacKenzie Scott and Dan Jewett,
+An open grant report to MacKenzie Scott and Dan Jewett

 While Candid has been privileged to benefit from more resources than many nonprofits, we share the pervasive challenge felt across the social sector of tight budgets, restrictive grants that can take us off mission, and a struggle to make the long-term investments needed for meaningful change.
 Not only is the size of your gift significant, its unrestricted nature allows us to place bold bets to improve the social sector’s collective future.
 Contrary to the overhead myth, non-programmatic investments in our technology infrastructure, innovation, and human capital are exactly what we need to maximize our impact.
 We applaud the example you have set in demonstrating the power of what has been called trust-based philanthropy.

 To date, we have decided to deploy just over two-thirds of your grant to:

 - Build an integrated product suite that streamlines data access and unleashes future expansion

 - Establish an innovation fund to seed next generation ideas

 Please note that 1 and 2 were only green-lighted last month, due to our planned leadership transition in October 2021.
 As a new CEO, I have had the rare luxury of inheriting not only a financially sound organization, but one with the ability to make major investments in our future to deliver on our mission.

 To deliver on Candid’s 2030 vision, we must address what we know to be true: people have difficulty finding the information they seek amidst our plethora of tools, products, and services.
 Our plan is to simplify and unify Candid’s offerings so that our 525,000 monthly users can, in one place, search and vet nonprofits globally, identify potential sources of funding, and gain insight on broader trends—making the social sector more equitable, efficient, and effective.